thitu/node-garagepi/README.md

 Besides that modification and some rudimentary node updates, the rest of the steps followed to setup and modify the [raspeberry pi](https://www.raspberrypi.org) are detailed [here](https://coderwall.com/p/jsd5mw/raspberry-pi-garage-door-opener-with-garagepi).

-The pi, relay and camera are all in a shoebox. ~~For the live feed view, head on to g.nmcode.net.~~
+The pi, relay and camera are all in a shoebox.

-After changing internet providers, the live feed is no longer available.

 ![raspeberry pi in a shoebox](public/images/shoebox-pi.png)

+For the live feed view, head on to [g.nmcode.net](https://g.nmcode.net)

 ------